libriscv/rvscript/README.md

 Exceptions and RTTI will bloat the binary by at least 170k according to my measurements.
 Additionally, you will have to increase the maximum allotted number of instructions to a call by at least 600k instructions, as the first exception thrown will have to run through a massive amount of code.
 However, any code that does not throw exceptions as part of normal operation will be fine.
 It could also be fine to just give up when an exception is throw, although I recommend re-initializing the machine (around 10-20 micros on my hardware).

-The binary that comes with the repository for testing does not have C++ exceptions enabled.
+The binary that comes with the repository for testing does have C++ exceptions enabled.
+Atomics will probably have to be enabled to be able to catch exceptions.
+They are on by default.

 ## WSL2 support